Bonus - Gairsay Island

 "That is a half-size version of the trunks that are in these steel boxes."
 She pattered one of the boxes.
-"The boxes are each one meter square, charmed unbreakable, and there is a small hole here, do you see?"
+"The boxes are each one metre square, charmed unbreakable, and there is a small hole here, do you see?"

 Daphne saw two holes in the boxes that looked like someone had filled in the hole with wood from the inside.

 "The trunks are stuck to the inside wall of the box with a sticking charm."
 Mrs. Granger pointed to a pipe on the other side of the box.
 "What happens is, a wizard or witch sits in the chair and puts his hands to the holes where the trunks are exposed.
 They then shrink one of the trunks.
 When the trunk shrinks, it creates a vacuum in the unbreakable box, which draws water in from the sea outside through an unbreakable one-way valve.
-Then, when the wizard unshrinks the trunk, the water is forced out through a different one way valve, into the main pipe, and through a twenty centimeter circular hole at 37 meters a second.
+Then, when the wizard unshrinks the trunk, the water is forced out through a different one way valve, into the main pipe, and through a twenty centimetre circular hole at 37 metres a second.
 They quickly alternate between the two boxes, constantly shrinking and expanding, creating a constant flow of high pressured water, producing almost fifty horse power of forward thrust."
 She threw up her hands in the air.
 "One human!
 Fifty horse power!
 It's nuts!"

 Daphne bit her lip.
 "It sounds impressive," she hazarded.